wen-l-liu/HotSpot/README.md

 10. As a User, I can contact the site admin so that I can get help or report issues.
 11. As a User, I can see notifications when completing actions so that I know my action was successful.
 12. As a User, I can see and write reviews so that I can give feedback and help others choose.
-13. As a User, I can use a chatbot to get help on issues.
+13. As a User, I can use a chatbot to get help with issues.
-14. As a User, I can access blog to find articles related to spicy sauce.
+14. As a User, I can access the blog to find articles related to spicy sauce.
 15. As a User, I can leave comments on blog articles and start a discussion.

 #### Site Admin